dnl-blkv/simple-php-enum/README.md

 Here, `null` means _auto-determined_ ordinal value.
 The default auto-ordinal is `0`.
 The further auto-ordinal values are determined as `{previous ordinal} + 1`.

-## Instantiating
+## Creating
-Once defined, the Enum can be instantiated as:
+Once defined, the Enum can be created as:
 ```
 $animal = AnimalEnum::CAT();
 ```